Sheriff's Officers In Newark Seize Guns, $30K In Marijuana 'Candy'

 Roselle was arrested and charged with several drugs and weapons offenses, including possession of a weapon while committing a narcotics crime.

-Caloway, Sutherland and the girl were charged with multiple drug offenses and were being held at the Essex County Jail pending a bail hearing.
-The girl was released to her mother’s custody.
+Caloway, Sutherland and the girl were charged with multiple drug offenses.
+The girl was released to her mother’s custody, while Caloway and Sutherland were being held at the Essex County jail pending a bail hearing.

 Click here to sign up for Daily Voice's free daily emails and news alerts.